 Fall is here and the air is finally free of wildfire smoke!
 So after delaying several summer photo trips we’re excited to get back on the road for a lengthy photo tour.
 This year the bulk of the trip will be to locations in Red Rock Canyon Country and the National Parks of Southern Utah.
 Listed below are some of the locations on the itinerary, generally in order from beginning to end.

-If you have any locations or subject matter which interests you in, and we can include in our itinerary, let us know.
-Also let us know if you will be in any of these ares in October, it would be great to meet up with you!
+If you have any locations or subject matter which interests you in, and we can include them in our itinerary, let us know.
+Also let us know if you will be in any of these areas in October, it would be great to meet up with you!

 Craters of the Moon National Monument

 Dinosaur National Monument

 Canyonlands National Park